bbauska/TUMx-DWAPNx/README.md

 The first part that we see here is the ***location*** or ***path***.

-These are usually subfolders on your web server and it\'s just as if you were opening sub folders on your computer.
+These are usually subfolders on your web server and it&apos;s just as if you were opening sub folders on your computer.

-The last part is the ***resource*** that you\'re going to ask and in this specific case is a png image and it\'s called protein.png.
+The last part is the ***resource*** that you&apos;re going to ask and in this specific case is a png image and it&apos;s called protein.png.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 134  (79) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">